 in which Elisabeth herself was heavily involved.
 The IOI grew from its

-modest beginnings in 1972 to a network of 25 centres around the world.
-Amongst other activities, the Centres have conducted
+modest beginnings in 1972 to a network of 35 centres and focal points

+around the world.
+Amongst other activities, the centres have conducted

-courses, offered primarily for young professionals with responsibility for marine
+courses, offered primarily for young professionals with responsibility

-She was soon made a full professor in the Department of Political Science,
+soon made a full professor in the Department of Political Science,

 becoming, in her own words, "the guest who stayed forever."
 She chose

 to make her home in Nova Scotia for nearly a quarter of a century,

 living in Sambro Head in a house with beautiful and inspiring views of

 the sea.
-Perhaps this contributed to her nickname, The Mother of the Oceans.
+Perhaps this contributed to her nickname, The Mother

-to work with the IOI, and even in her eighties, was
+students, continued to work with the IOI, and even in her eighties, was

 actively involved in a wide range of projects relating to the oceans.

-She travelled the world to lecture, participate in conferences and workshops, and to
+She travelled the world to lecture, participate in conferences and

-from governments, organizations and individuals.
+organizations and individuals.
 To the very end, her work schedule was

-gruelling and her level of energy, passion, and
+gruelling and her level of energy, passion, and commitment

 extraordinary for a person of any age, let alone one who had already